SmartSystems-UniAndes/Failure_Detection_for_PV/README.md

-# Fault classification system of photovoltaic panels using RGB images and deep learning
+# Failure classification system of photovoltaic panels using RGB images and deep learning

 ## About